We Help Mental Health Family Caregivers Who Are Stuggling With Care Demands & Care Management of Loved Ones Battling Mental Illness

 My name is La Shawn Wilburn I'm the founder of HOMAGI.
 I live in Houston, Texas where I moved from California with my husband in the summer of 2011.
 I am the proud wife of, Joseph Wilburn a Mississippi native, and the proud mother of 5 children:

 We are a blended family and this is the second marriage for both me and my husband.
-We are both the eldest of our parents children and beween us there are 11 sisters and brothers and 32 nieces and nephews.
+We are both the eldest of our parents children and between us there are 11 sisters and brothers and 32 nieces and nephews.

 I started this organization over 14 years ago as a non-profit for homeless women and children.
 I chose the name HOMAGI for the word Homage.
 I desired to leave a legacy for my children I wanted to change the way families who were homeless were treated long term.
 I felt if families were given support and guidance they would in turn use sustainable ways to keep their families in their homes and breaking the cycle of homelessness.
 I always knew there was another layer of difficulty in addressing the family’s needs; I just didn't know what it was.
 I now know its generational life skills that fail and bring people right back to where their parents were, and where they swore they would never be.